google/xls/docs_src/scheduling.md

 ### Step 2: schedule to minimize pipeline registers

-Once an effective clock period is determined, XLS computes a schedule which minimizes the number of registers (see [below](#min-cut) for details) while satisfying the critical path delay constraints imposed by the effective clock period.
+Once an effective clock period is determined, XLS computes a schedule which minimizes the number of registers (see [below](#sdc) for details) while satisfying various constraints, including the critical path delay constraints imposed by the effective clock period.
 The number of stages in the pipeline may be specified by the user via the **pipeline stages** option.
 If the number of pipeline stages specified is too small an error such that no feasible schedule can be found then an error is returned.
 If **pipeline stages** is not given then the minimum number of stages which meets the delay constraint imposed by the effective clock period is used.

 ### Options for common scheduling objectives {#common-options}